RolandChristensen/developer-journal/_drafts/git.md

 `$git commit -a -m "Story 101: Added special.svg for download icon."`: Adds and commits all changes.

 # Git Log
-`$ git log`: Lists the commits and looks something like this:
+`git log`: Lists the commits and looks something like this:

 ```
 $ git log